SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 ## Usage

+### Start Logging
-1. Run the application:
+1. Launch the application:
    ```bash
    python python_rtt_gui.py
    ```

 2. Select your target MCU from the dropdown list.
+   Filter MCU list by typing a matching substring in the MCU dropdown widget.

 3. Click "Connect" to establish a connection.

+### Highlight Logs
+Enter text in highlight box to highlight matching messages

+### Filter Logs
+Filter log messages by entering a filter substring in the filter box

+### Disconnect From MCU
-4. Use the "Disconnect" button to terminate the connection.
+Use the "Disconnect" button to terminate the connection.

+### Clear the Log View
-5. Use the "Clear" button to reset the log display.
+Use the "Clear" button to reset the log display.

-6. Filter MCUs by typing in the MCU selection field.

 ## License